gptflow/runchat/README.md

 ### Chat config files

-Passing messages using the -m option is convenient when you are experimenting with short requests.
+Passing messages using the `-m` option is convenient when you are experimenting with short requests.
 But often, ChatGPT prompts can be quite long and complex to enter into the console every time.
-For instance, here's a prompt asking ChatGPT to pretend to be Linux:
+For instance, here's a prompt asking ChatGPT to pretend to be a Linux:

 ```txt
 I want you to act as a Linux terminal.
 I will type commands, and you will reply with what the terminal should show.